rieckpil/java-testing-toolbox/README.md

 ## Content

 The book uses a Spring Boot and Jakarta EE application to demonstrate the different tools & libraries.
-Only some code examples use a minimal amount of Spring Boot or Jakarta EE specifics so that you can easily apply the learnings to your tech stack.
+Both sample applications only use a minimal subset of Spring Boot/Jakarta EE features so that you can easily apply the knowledge to your tech stack.

 ### Test Frameworks

 - [x] JUnit 4
 - [x] JUnit 5
 - [x] TestNG
-- [ ] Spock
+- [ ] Spock (upcoming)

 ### Assertion Libraries